SAP/cloud-security-services-integration-library/spring-security/Migration_SpringXsuaaProjects.md

 > :bulb: `createInstance` raises an `IllegalArgumentException` runtime exception if the token isn't issued by xsuaa service.

 The table below gives an overview of the methods that are not directly available in the ```Token``` interface, but can be accessed via the ``XsuaaTokenComp`` decorator class.
+> :bulb: `getAuthorities`, as well as the `org.springframework.security.core.userdetails.UserDetails` is not implemented by `XsuaaTokenComp`.

 <details><br>